 Funding will cover up to three years, including up to one year of project planning and launch activities, and two years of operations.
 Eligible costs include infrastructure, vehicles, equipment, outreach, operations, and maintenance.
 Applicants must commit to operating the project for two years after the voucher funding term ends to ensure that the project is sustainable—voucher funds will not cover costs during this period.

 In order to receive CMO funding for clean mobility projects, organizations must conduct a Community Transportation Needs Assessment (Needs Assessment) before applying, and describe the conclusions of the Needs Assessment in their application.
 Applicants may conduct a Needs Assessment with their own resources prior to applying for a mobility project, as long as it satisfies the requirements for a mobility project.
 Alternatively, CMO provides funding that can cover the cost of a Needs Assessment.
-Applicants may then use the Needs Assessment to satisfy the requirement for a mobility project in a future program year.
+Applicants may then use the Needs Assessment to satisfy the requirement for a mobility project as long as the needs assessment is complete before submitting the mobility project application.

 Community Transportation Needs Assessments